Māori and First Nations students strengthen indigenous bonds

 Prior to the conference, the students had the opportunity to gather with students from Auckland Universities on Waiheke Island.
 They sang songs, shared stories and simply conversed with one another about some of the real-world issues that both groups are facing.

-AUT student Kahukiwi Piripi (Te Rarawa) says many of the issues they face are one in the same.
+University of Auckland student, Kahukiwi Piripi (Te Rarawa) says many of the issues they face are one in the same.

 "Healthcare issues, homelessness issues- also drug and alcohol addiction ... just overall the way that indigenous people are treated by the state and treated by the system.
 They suffer the same oppression and the same struggles so I think we are able to feel that mamae for them and they can feel that same mamae for us," she says.

-For Yvonne Houssin (Méti Nation) the solution to such problems could be as simple as revisiting important values through the revitalisation of native languages.
+For Yvonne Houssin (Métis Nation) the solution to such problems could be as simple as revisiting important values through the revitalisation of native languages.

 "A lot of our nations [tribes] have languages that are dying out, there are only like less than ten fluent speakers left ... because with the language comes the stories and comes the culture and the values that we have for ourselves- and its the best way, the only way that you can articulate those values," she says.